kibetamos/ML-zoomcamp-Homework/ML_project/README.md

 User Behavior Analysis:

-    Identifying the correlation between features such as daily internet usage, time spent on the site, and ad interactions.
+    1.Identifying the correlation between features such as daily internet usage, time spent on the site, and ad interactions.

 Demographic Insights:

-    Understanding how user demographics (e.g., age, income, location, and gender) influence ad clicks.
+    1.Understanding how user demographics (e.g., age, income, location, and gender) influence ad clicks.

 Real-Time Predictions:

-    Deploying a model capable of making accurate predictions to aid in real-time decision-making for ad placement.
+    .Deploying a model capable of making accurate predictions to aid in real-time decision-making for ad placement.

 Scalability: